jonathan-gonzalez19/Long-Rational-/README.md

-## LongRacional: A Java Library for Long Rational Numbers
+## LongRacional: A Java Program for Long Rational Numbers

-The `LongRacional` class is a Java library designed to handle long rational numbers with precision.
+The `LongRacional` class is a Java Program designed to handle long rational numbers with precision.
 This project showcases skills in string manipulation, arithmetic operations, and object-oriented programming.

 ### Key Features